Freedom is possible.

 — Male Staff Member

 “When I stumbled upon masturbation at a young age, I had no idea how many layers went into this experience.
-I would see this sin listed on pamphlets for confession and freak out—partially because I didn’t know how to talk about it, and partially because my sensitive heart was so afraid of being unworthy of God.”
+I didn’t know how to talk about it, because I was so confused, because my sensitive heart was so afraid of being unworthy of God.
+It would take me much longer to look at some of the deeper roots, including shame and unmet needs”

 — Female Staff Member